EspressoLogicCafe/CALiveAPICreatorCLI/README.md

 ```

-## DESCRIBE a list of system resources
+## DESCRIBE a system resource
 This can return information about all tables, or one specific table,
-or all all views/one specific view, or get information about the server
+or all views/one specific view, or get information about the server
 or the server's license.
 The possible values for the resource are:
 * tables
 * tables/<table-name>